D4RKONION/fgcireland.com/content/posts/2025-07-27-leeside-collision-31-stacked-brackets/index.md

 This is my first time writing something like this!!!
 Very exciting and very stressful.
 I want to get better at this, so if you have any feedback please find me @ chainsawxangel on Discord.
 I'm all ears ^._.^ ...

 On another note, if you're reading this and haven't come to a local before you *totally* should.
 Whether in Cork, Dublin, Belfast, or Galway, the Irish FGC is endlessly welcoming!!
-Locals are where it's at and need support now more than ever.
+Some of the best people I know are local goers.
+You can find the localest local to you [here](https://fgcireland.com/discords/) and any upcoming events [here.](https://fgcireland.com/events/)